dianashams/survcompare/README.md

   * In the case of **outperformance**, a researcher can 1) decide to go for a more complex model, 2) look for the interaction and non-linear terms that could be added to the CoxPH and re-run the test again, or 3) consider still using the CoxPH model if the difference is not large in the context of the performed task, or not enough to sacrifice model interpretability.

 ### Example:
-NB: More examples are located in the "Example/" folder.

 ```R
 mydata <- simulate_crossterms()
 mypredictors <- names(mydata)[1:4]